Frequently Asked Questions

 We recommend 28 to 34 weeks.
 Most people prefer the images around 30 to 32 weeks because baby is chubby, but not too chubby that we aren’t able to get good images.
 It also gives baby a better chance at being head down for the exam.

-The easiest explanation is 2D is your normal black and white photos, 3D is a still 3D image, 4D is 3D in motion, and HD is a technology we have to make the 3D/4D images even more real.
+The easiest explanation is 2D is your normal black and white photos, 3D is a still 3D image, 4D is 3D in motion, and HD is a technology we have to make the 3D/4D look even more real.
+HD is also referred to as 5D at other facilities.
+8K is a digital post processing technique.
+It is not done by the ultrasound machine.

 What can I do to improve my images?

-With most patients eating a meal and drinking caffeine will help baby move.
-You know when baby moves more than we do.
-It is best to schedule your exam at the time of the day that you notice baby moves more.
-If eating makes baby move less than don’t eat a big meal before your appointment.
-Try to make sure and drink plenty of water before your exam.
-It helps to be hydrated.
+Hydrate!
+The number one reason for unclear images is lack of fluid in front of baby’s face.
+We recommended upping your water intake the week leading up to your appointment.
+This will greatly increase the overall clarity of the exam.
+If you are wanting baby to be active, do whatever you know makes baby move.
+It is also best to schedule your exam at the time of the day that you notice baby moves more.
 Also, breech babies are often harder to image because they will put hands and feet in front our their face.
 If you know this is the case it may be best to wait a couple of weeks and see if baby will move.
 Finally, sometimes we get babies that are in a bad position and will not move for us.
-If baby is facing your spine or in placenta too much we often bring patients back for a rescan for no additional cost.
+If we are unable to get any images of baby’s face we often bring patients back for a rescan for no additional cost.
 Keep in mind this is under our discretion and a case by case basis.

 If I am overweight will I not be able to get good 3D/4D pictures of my baby?